nickmayn/CSI703-AirlineTravel/README.md

 # CSI703-AirlineTravel

+## Data:

+  - ADSB data pulled in from [opensky](https://opensky-network.org/)
+  - Airport locations pulled in from [icao data services](https://applications.icao.int/dataservices/)

+## Approach:

-Using ADSB data pulled in from opensky as well as airport locations we generate a map. that can be viewed where the opacity of the lines are based on how frequently that airline flies that route.
+  - Based on every flight pulled in from we generate a line where the opacity is the percentage of times the airline flies that flight.

+## Result:

+  - A streamlit app that contains the map visualizations.